 - Doesn’t have any provision to support unstructured data as of yet.

-- Currently doesn’t have many options to work with geo-spatial data.
+- Currently doesn’t have many options to work with geospatial data.

-Snowflake Data Warehouse Alternatives
+Alternatives for Snowflake Data Warehouse

 The shift towards cloud data warehousing solutions picked up real pace in the late 2000s, mostly thanks to Google and Amazon.
 Since then, so many traditional database vendors like Microsoft, Oracle, etc. as well as newer players like Vertica, Panoply, etc. have entered this space.
 Having said that, let’s take a look at some of the popular alternatives to Snowflake.